claestom/azcmagent-logging-azuremonitor/README.md

 ## Usage

-### Step 1: Create a Log Analytics Workspace, Data Collection Rule, and Data Collection Endpoint
+### Step 1: Create a Log Analytics Workspace and a Data Collection Endpoint
 - Create a Log Analytics Workspace (you may re-use an existing one).
 - Create a Data Collection Endpoint (DCE).